-Our modern and comfortable 26-bed NICU features advanced equipment for monitoring sick and/or premature newborns, providing the full range of neonatal treatment.
+Our modern and comfortable 26-bed NICU features advanced equipment for monitoring sick and premature newborns, providing the full range of neonatal treatment.
 Skilled neonatologists direct the Fairview NICU, with the assistance of a staff of experienced pediatric professionals.

 Our nursing team provides expert and compassionate care from delivery through discharge, providing parents with in-depth education on infant care, feeding, health concerns and home care needs.
 Nurses follow up after discharge on the phone or in person to make sure that everything is going well.
-In addition, we make available social workers that are well versed in meeting the special needs of families with an infant in the unit.
+In addition, we have social workers that are well versed in meeting the special needs of families with an infant in the unit.